العربية

 Osteochondrosis and epiphysitis encompass a spectrum of disorders affecting actively growing epiphyses, primarily driven by localized vascular insufficiency or repetitive microtrauma.
 While predominantly self-limiting and responsive to conservative measures, refractory cases or late-stage deformities—such as Freiberg infraction or unresolved Osgood-Schlatter ossicles—may necessitate precise surgical intervention.
 This guide details the biomechanics, diagnostic imaging, and operative techniques required for optimal patient outcomes.

-The terms osteochondrosis and epiphysitis designate a heterogeneous group of disorders affecting actively growing epiphyses in the pediatric and adolescent populations.
-While the disorder may be localized to a single epiphysis, it occasionally involves multiple epiphyses simultaneously or successively.
-The precise etiology remains multifactorial; however, overwhelming evidence points toward a transient lack of vascularity.
-This localized ischemia may be the sequela of repetitive microtrauma, subacute infection, or underlying congenital malformations.
+The terms osteochondrosis and epiphysitis designate a heterogeneous, yet clinically overlapping, group of disorders that primarily affect actively growing epiphyses and apophyses in the pediatric and adolescent populations.
+While the disorder may occasionally manifest as a localized entity confined to a single epiphysis, it frequently presents with multifocal involvement, either simultaneously or successively across different anatomical regions.
+The precise etiology of these conditions remains highly debated and is undoubtedly multifactorial; however, an overwhelming consensus within the orthopedic literature points toward a transient, critical lack of vascularity as the primary inciting event.
+This localized ischemia may be the direct sequela of repetitive microtrauma, subacute embolic infection, rapid periods of skeletal growth outstripping vascular supply, or underlying congenital malformations affecting the microvasculature.

-It is also critical to distinguish true avascular osteochondroses from traction apophysitides.
-Histological studies of excised specimens by Cohen, Wilkinson, Thompson, Dickinson, Rapp, and Lazerte have definitively concluded that Osgood-Schlatter disease is traumatic in origin—a traction apophysitis—and is not associated with a primary loss of vascularity.
-Therefore, it should not be strictly grouped with true osteochondroses.
+It is equally critical to distinguish true avascular osteochondroses, which involve a genuine ischemic event to an articular epiphysis, from traction apophysitides, which are purely mechanical in nature.
+Histological studies of excised specimens by pioneering researchers such as Cohen, Wilkinson, Thompson, Dickinson, Rapp, and Lazerte have definitively concluded that conditions like Osgood-Schlatter disease and Iselin disease are strictly traumatic in origin.
+These represent traction apophysitides caused by repetitive microavulsions at the tendinous insertion site and are not associated with a primary loss of vascularity.
+Therefore, they should not be strictly grouped with true osteochondroses in terms of pathophysiology, even though they share similar demographic presentations and conservative management principles.

 Traction Epiphysitis of the Fifth Metatarsal Base (Iselin Disease)